Showing posts sorted by date for query overscan. Sort by relevance Show all posts

 I can't rate this any differently than I would the arcade.
 It's the same game, which I find mega-mind-boggling, if I'm honest.
 In the documentation, sark02 writes, “If it feels like Defender, then that’s because of them.
 If it doesn’t, then that’s because of me.”
 By "them", he means the original programmers at Williams, which I fully understand.
 But come on, credit where it’s due - in my humble opinion, he has done an extraordinary job of morphing everything together to create an exceptional Atari ST/e shooter.

 I can’t emphasise enough how great this is on the ST (even better on the STe!).
-This is a jaw-dropping conversion of Defender, built around the original arcade code and beefed up with overscan visuals, buttery-smooth controls, crisp DMA sounds.
+This is a jaw-dropping conversion of Defender, built around the original arcade code and beefed up with overscan visuals, buttery-smooth controls, and crisp DMA sounds.
 The effort sark02 put into it shines through.
 Where has he been for the last few decades, and what's next?
 Talk about bringing back those golden childhood memories!!

 An authentic classic shooter that I'm pleased to rate a swarmer-busting 95%.